Antovigo/Dyod/README.md

 How do I install it?
 ===============
-Well, this is just a script so there is no real installation process yet.
-If you really want a « dyod » command, just make a short bash script in /usr/bin that launches the python script with python2.
+Well, this is just a script, there is no installation process yet.
+Use « chmod +x dyod.py » to make it executable, or launch it with python2.

 How do I use it?
 ================